benjajuarez/benjajuarez.github.io/README.md

 You'll need:

-To run this app, save it to a file called app.js, npm install koa and run % node app from your command line.
+To run this app, save it to a file called app.js, npm install koa and run % "node app &" from your command line.
 Next, visit http://localhost:3000.
 In your browser.